After the rapture, do non-Christians go to hell or into the tribulation?

 While they are saying, “Peace and safety!” then destruction will come upon them suddenly like labor pains upon a woman with child, and they will not escape.
 1 Thessalonians 5:3 (NASB)

-Notice that the world will think that “Peace and safety” had finally arrived but it will be a false hope.
+Notice that the world will think that “Peace and safety” had finally arrived but it will be a false peace.
 While the world will be thinking peace and safety then destruction will come!
 Daniel 9:27 prophesies that destruction will follow a period of peace.
-Jesus refers to the events described in Daniel 9:27 in Matthew 24:15 when He refers to the abomination of desolation.
+Jesus refers to the events described in Daniel 9:27 and in Matthew 24:15 when He refers to the abomination of desolation.
 Then Jesus continues describing the people fleeing to the mountains and other horrors.
 He calls this period of destruction the great tribulation (Matthew 24:21).
 Revelation 6-19 describes what will happen during this time period.
 For more information read “Thy Kingdom Come,” “Does the rapture occur before the tribulation period?” and “Will people be saved during the tribulation?”

 In summary, the rapture occurs before the tribulation and the events of Daniel 9:27.
 Both Christ and the book of Revelation reveal that during the tribulation people will be living on planet earth.
 This means that the rapture removes Christians and the rest of the people on the planet will remain to go through the darkest time that the world has experienced.
 The rapture does not send people to hell.
 They remain to go through a terrible time of horror as described in Joel 2:28-3:17; Zechariah 12:10-14:8; Matthew 24:15-28 and Revelation 6-19.